 Science is one of the most exciting and optimistic things you can study becuase the world is beautiful.
 It’s astonishing, weird, incredible, and full of unending mystery.
 Nature is elegant and Science is exquisite.

 I'm a Science teacher because when I look at the world around me, I’m filled with joy and hope.
-I want to share that with other people.
+I want to share that with others.

 Reason 4: I like Teaching people stuff